 Combine all of the dry ingredients together in a bowl; set aside.

-Heat some water in the microwave or on the stovetop up to 120°F. Add the coconut milk and oil and stir.
+Heat 1/2 cup + 1 tablespoon water in the microwave or on the stovetop up to 120°F. Add the coconut milk and oil and stir.

 Create a well in the center of the dry ingredients and slowly stir in the coconut milk mixture; set aside for 20 minutes.

 Preheat an ungreased skillet over medium-high heat, preferably a cast iron skillet.
-Place a sheet of wax paper or parchment paper on the counter near your skillet.
+Place a sheet of wax paper or parchment paper double the diameter of the wraps on the counter, near your skillet.

-Fry each tortilla about 30 seconds on each side.
+Fry each wrap about 30 seconds on each side.
 Transfer to the sheet of paper and fold the sheet over the tortillas.
+Continue making wraps amd stacking them between sheet of parchment/wax paper until all of the dough is used.

-Store leftovers in the paper, in a gallon-sized zipper storage bag, in the refrigerator.
+Store leftovers between the papers, inside a gallon-sized zipper storage bag, in the refrigerator.

-To reheat, microwave to 20 seconds on high or until warm.
+To reheat, microwave 20 seconds on high or until warm.